lawalsegun2025/ipl_match_win_predictor/README.md

 ## Overview

+Indian Premier League (IPL) is a Twenty20 cricket format league in India.
+It is usually played in April and May every year.
+As of 2019, the title sponsor of the game is Vivo.
+The league was founded by Board of Control for Cricket India (BCCI) in 2008

 Based on the first innings performance of a team, this app takes in current data of second innings and predicts the win probability of the two teams. </br></br>

 <img src="img/ipl_logo.png">